quality

 Checklist: Frontloading in the planning and construction process

 Frontloading is an important process in the planning and construction process that aims to optimise the planning and preparation of construction projects.
 The term "frontloading" refers to the idea that much of the planning and preparation work is carried out in the early stages of the project to ensure that all important decisions are made and all potential problems are identified before the actual construction project begins.
-This approach enables risks to be minimised, costs to be
+This approach allows risks to be minimised, costs to be

 Checklist: Frontloading in the planning and construction process Read more »